wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

    ### Git command auto-completion

-1. On Windows: Install Git command completion and to show what brach on the command prompt:
+1. On Windows: Install Git command completion and to show the current Git branch on the command prompt:

    <pre><strong>scoop install pshazz</strong></pre>

+   Alternately, edit the Windows start-up script so that the prompt is always on the same pixel, with blank lines between commands.

+<a name="TextEditor"></a>

+## Text Editor

+Instructions here uses TextEdit, a GUI text editor that comes with macOS.